Very Large Telescope: Interferometry

-Light pollution by a planned industrial complex
+Cancelled planned industrial complex

-AES Andes, a utility company, is currently planning a megaproject known as INNA 11 km away from the VLT.
-Many concerns regarding effects on the VLT have been raised.
-Light pollution over the VLT could increase by 35%, turbulence caused by wind turbines could decreasing seeing by up to 40%, vibrations could impair the observations at the VLT and the Extremely Large Telescope and dust from construction could fall onto the mirrors.
-Such a project may invite other industrial development in the area, rendering the site unusable.
+In 2024, AES Andes, a utility company, proposed a green energy megaproject known as INNA, located 11 km away from the VLT.
+The proposal drew heavy criticism from the astronomical community due to threats posed by light pollution, increased atmospheric turbulence generated by wind turbines, vibrations, and construction dust would severely disrupt operations at both the VLT and the future Extremely Large Telescope.
+Following the opposition, AES Andes announced the cancellation of the INNA project in January 2026 and formally withdrew it from Chile's Environmental Assessment Service the following month.

 In popular culture

 One of the large mirrors of the telescopes was the subject of an episode of the National Geographic Channel's reality series World's Toughest Fixes, where a crew of engineers removed and transported the mirror to be cleaned and re-coated with aluminium.
 The job required battling strong winds, fixing a broken pump in a giant washing machine and resolving a rigging issue.
 The procedure is part of routine scheduled maintenance.